 John, 3rd Baron Berkeley of Stratton, sold the mansion to William Cavendish, 1st Duke of Devonshire in 1696.
 The house was renamed to Devonshire House.
 The agreement between 1st Duke of Devonshire and the 3rd Baron Berkeley of Stratton was that John would not build on the land directly behind the Devonshire House, in order to keep the Duke’s view.

-This agreement was honoured when the Berkeley land was further developed after 1730 and the Berkeley Square Garden are still part of this undeveloped land.
+This agreement was honoured when the Berkeley land was further developed after 1730 and the Berkeley Square Garden is still part of this undeveloped land.

 The Devonshire House during refurbishment was completely destroyed by a fire on 16th October 1733 despite big efforts to fight the fire.
 The firefighter guards were led by Willem van Keppel, 2nd Earl of Albemarle and others led by Frederick, Prince of Wales.